Skip Global navigation and goto content

 Organizational Structure

 DOH-Miami-Dade has several facilities located throughout the county.
-There are three full service locations located in the North, Central and South regions of the county and six smaller health clinics that serve specific areas.
+There are three full-service locations located in the North, Central and South regions of the county and six smaller health clinics that serve specific areas.
 Administrative functions are centralized at the downtown location.